Surfing in the Algarve is a true feast

 But in the Algarve area, you can also find an abundance of surf spots – and what an area the Algarve is for surfing.

-The great thing about the Algarve is that the water is warm; still about 22 degrees in October.
+The great thing about Surfing in the Algarve is that the water is warm; still about 22 degrees in October.
 One duckdive in your board shorts, and your body will be engulfed by a warm stream of water.
 The rays of sunshine will hit you exactly in the right spot, while the waves are breaking.
 You will be able to see shoals of fish in the impossibly clear blue water.
 The sun shines from the moment you wake up, till the moment you go to sleep.

 And if you’re for example in Sagres, it’s only a 5 minute walk to the west coast of the Algarve (Tonel Beach), as well as the south coast of the Algarve (Mareta).